 Trading Due to Social Pressure

 If you find yourself trading options due to social pressure, that can signify that your activities are closer to gambling than investing.
 It can be common — especially in a bull market — for people to talk about investing with friends and co-workers.
-If you find that you are trading just because all of your friends are doing it, but you’re not in a financial position to bear the risk of trading, that may be a sign that you should reconsider trading stocks or options.
+If you find that you are trading due to social pressure, especially without a financial plan in place or understanding of your risk tolerance, that may be a sign that you should reconsider trading stocks or options.

 Trading Without a System

-A good indicator that you are investing rather than gambling is that you have a system for how and when you trade.
-An investment system can include things like how to identify stocks to buy, technical and fundamental indicators, or a risk mitigation plan for what to do when a trade moves against you.
+Having a system in place for how and when you trade is a good indicator that you are investing, rather than gambling.
+An investment system can include things such as stock analysis, technical and fundamental indicators, and a risk mitigation plan for what to do when a trade moves against you.
 If you are trading based on hunches and chance, that may indicate that you’re gambling and not investing.

 Trading Because It Can Be Exciting

-There’s no denying that excitement comes with making money, but if that excitement is the primary reason you’re trading, that is more akin to gambling than actual investing.
+For some, there can be a degree of excitement that comes with making money.
+If that excitement is the primary reason you’re trading, however, that may be more akin to gambling than actual investing.
 It can be hard to separate emotions from rational thinking when making stock and option trades, which is another reason to have a trading strategy in place.

 Investing With SoFi